rhodyprog4ds/BrownFall21/_sources/syllabus/tools.md

 ### GitHub Classroom

 You will need a [GitHub](https://github.com/) Account.
 If you do not already have one, please [create one](https://github.com/signup) by the first day of class.
 If you have one, but have not used it recently, you may need to update your password and login credentials as the [Authentication rules](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/about-authentication-to-github) changed over the summer.
-In order to use the command line, you will need to [create a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for each device you use.
+In order to use the command line with https, you will need to [create a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for each device you use.
+In order to use the command line with SSH, set up your public key.

-(prorgrammin-env)=
+(prorgramming-env)=
 ### Programming Environment

 This a programming course, so you will need a programming environment.
 In order to complete assignments you need the items listed in the requirements list.
 The easiest way to meet these requirements is to follow the recommendations below.
 I will provide instruction assuming that you have followed the recommendations.